MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ### Assign a thumbnail to the object anchor

-You can also assign a thumbnail to your object anchor to distinguish it in the PC app library.
+You can also assign a thumbnail to your object anchor in the model-driven app to make it easier to find in the PC app library.
 If you don't assign a thumbnail, a default object anchor thumbnail will be assigned.

-1. In the model-driven app, select the circle next to the object anchor name [screenshot]
+1. In the model-driven app, select the circle next to the object anchor name.

+    SCREENSHOT GOES HERE

 2. Select **Upload **Image**, and then select the image you want.
 The preview will change to the image after it has finished uploading.

+    SCREENSHOT GOES HERE

 ## Assign the object anchor in the Anchor wizard